 Please read all instructions carefully before submitting your application

-1. Applications to the Rutgers Genetic Counseling Master's Program are submitted online here.
+1. Online Application: Submit your online application to the Rutgers Genetic Counseling Master's Program here.

 Application Steps & Requirements:

 - Online applications will be submitted via our application portal here.
 You will be asked to first create a new Community ID.
 Once you have entered your demographic information, please select “Master’s” for Degree Type and “Genetic Counseling” for Area of Study.

 - Transcript(s) from all post-secondary institutions: Official and/or unofficial transcripts will be accepted to complete your application.
 However, official transcripts will be required at the time of interview.
 Your uploaded transcripts are required to complete your application.